JarHorner/Prog4_Supply_System_Webapp/README.md

 2. run `npm run build` to builds a production version of the application.

-3. run `npx serve -s build` to server the production to a network.
+3. run `npx serve -s build` to deploy the application to a static server.

 4. run `npm start` to start the application.
 This will be on [http://localhost:3000](http://localhost:3000)